-Amazon Price:$21.99 $21.99 (as of February 7, 2017 9:16 AM – Details).
+Amazon Price:$21.99 $18.76 You save: $3.23 (15%). (as of December 2, 2017 4:44 PM – Details).
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on the Amazon site at the time of purchase will apply to the purchase of this product.

 Patrick Kavanaugh shows that great music was written to be enjoyed, not merely admired.
 In Music of the Great Composers, he displays his gift for making the classics easy to understand and a delight to listen to.
 This practical book lets you select a listening program that's based on your needs and interests.
 Choose from a variety of approaches to pick the one that fits you best.
 From chorales to concertos to solo repertoire, Music of the Great Composers lets you customize your listening to broaden your understanding and love of music.
 You'll find: – Guidance for building a personal listening library – Fascinating insights into instruments, history, composers, compositions, musical terms–even simple music theory for the layperson – A lively guide to hundreds of masterworks–for hours of reading and listening enjoyment.
 Kavanaugh removes the intimidations from 'highbrow' music, taking it out of its ivory tower so everyone can enjoy it.
 Written in a refreshing, popular style, Music of the Great Composers will bring an exciting new depth to your enjoyment of the classics.

 One of the best "what to listen to" books I’ve found yet